 In fact, the supply of raw materials is not affected by them but is dependent on the conditions of other opportunities.
 The more favorable these conditions are, the higher the raw material is likely to be to the effect of entrepreneurial emergence.

-The role and importance of market and marketing for entrepreneurial growth is very important.
+The role and importance of market and marketing for entrepreneurial growth are very important.
 In the modern competitive world, an entrepreneur can think of survival in the absence of the latest knowledge about the market and various marketing strategies.

-In fact, the market potential remains the major determinant of potential rewards from entrepreneurial functions.
+In fact, market potential remains the major determinant of potential rewards from entrepreneurial functions.
 Frankly, if the proof of the pudding is proven to be consumed, then all the produce is proof, such as marketing.